National Mexican-American Anti-Defamation Committee

-The National Mexican-American Anti-Defamation Committee (N.M.A.A.D.C) is the major advocacy group for Mexican-Americans and DACA recipients in The United States.
-Mostly active between 1968-1971.
+The National Mexican-American Anti-Defamation Committee (N.M.A.A.D.C) is the major advocacy group for Mexican-Americans and DACA recipients in the United States.
+Mostly active between 1968 and 1971.
 The group has undergone development and is actively working in support of victims of unlawful I.C.E raids and uncivil deportation.

 History

 Founded as a lobbying group in Washington, D.C, the NMAADC along with San Antonio group I.M.A.G.E pushed Frito-Lay to get rid of the Frito Bandito mascot created by the Foote, Cone & Belding Communications, and animated by Tex Avery.
 The character was voiced by Mel Blanc, who used a Mexican accent not unlike another character of his, Speedy Gonzales.

 Its former head, Dominigo "Nick" Reyes, criticized Jews for their control of the entertainment industry.
 He also wrote and published a pamphlet called Chicanos and The Mass Media with Armando Rendon author of The Chicano Manifesto.

 In 1975 it was sued by the Anti-Defamation League for appropriating their name, but the case was rejected by the courts.

 Although it developed from an ad-hoc committee in 1967 the NMAADC further wrote letters to advertisers, broadcasters, held press conferences stating their case and threatening boycotts.